yestinlin/yestinlin/README.md

 I'm a Front-end/Blockchain Developer 💻, UI/UX Designer 🎨, and Basketball lover 🏀 !
 </h2>

-👯 I’m looking to collaborate on innovative project
+👯 I’m looking to collaborate on innovative projects

 🎯 2022 Goal: Be a true "Unicorn" who can design and code